sebyddd/releases-ios/README.md

 #### CocoaPods Installation

 The recommended path for installation is [CocoaPods](http://cocoapods.org/).
-CocoaPods provides a simple, versioned dependency management systems that automates the tedious and error prone aspects of manually configuring libraries and frameworks.
+CocoaPods provides a simple, versioned dependency management system that automates the tedious and error prone aspects of manually configuring libraries and frameworks.
 You can add LayerKit to your project via CocoaPods by doing the following:

 ```sh
 $ sudo gem install cocoapods